Cycle Accident Claims Guide – How Much Compensation Can I Claim As A Cyclist Hit By A Car?

 You will need evidence in order to successfully claim cycle accident compensation.
 In cycling accident claims, the injured party needs to prove that they were injured due to negligence.
 The duty of care all road users owe each other is set out in the Road Traffic Act 1988 and the Highway Code.
 Additionally, a valid cycle accident compensation claim requires proof of injury.

-Supporting evidence could include:
+Supporting evidence for a bicycle accident claim could include:

 • Medical records.